applicaster/developer.applicaster.com/content/android-crossmates-integration/README.md

 ### 3. Fonts

-* In **/assets/fonts** of the project copy all *Roboto* fonts from the sample project
+* In **/assets/fonts** of the project, copy all *Roboto* fonts from the sample project.

 ### 4. **Banners**

-####  Banner layout
+####  Banner Layout

 Create *crossmates_banner.xml* according to the Ad provider.

-For differnet banner layout for different devices, add different xml's to the relevant folder (layout, layout-xlarge, etc.).
+For different banner layouts for different devices, add different xmls to the relevant folder (layout, layout-xlarge, etc.).

-An example could be found in the CrossmatesSample project.
+An example can be found in the CrossmatesSample project.

-####  Banner implementation
+####  Banner Implementation

  In order to implement banners, create a new Class which implements `CrossmatesBannersConfigurationI`.
  Override `populateCrossmatesBanners(Context context, ViewGroup bannerContainer)` and add the relevant code.

- An example could be found in **CrossmatesSample** project.
+ An example can be found in **CrossmatesSample** project.

  Add to `onCreate` method of your Intro/splash activity the following code: